• Skip to primary navigation

 Friends Art Lab is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

 You don’t need anything fancy, and any paper and drawing supplies you have on hand right now will work.
 We love a project that requires little to no prep.
+If you want to elevate your art, here are our favorite art supplies (which conveniently work for more than just directed draws!)

 • Oil pastels